 Made in: China

-Without much hype, Olympus recently came out with their new top binocular model, the “Pro”, available in 8×42 and 10×42.
+Without much hype, Olympus in 2018 came out with their new top binocular model, the “Pro”, available in 8×42 and 10×42.
 At first glance, everything about it seems “boring”, there is nothing unusual, amazing or conspicuous.
 Its price puts it in the middle of a large number of China made (upper) middle class binoculars which hit the market at a high rate these days.
-It is well finished, and everything feels just right – size, weight, haptics, etc. Optically, the Pro is pleasant: well defined image, a wider field of view than was the norm for Olympus’ previous roof prism binoculars, good CA correction, very good central sharpness , and decent edge sharpness
+It is well finished, and everything feels just right – size, weight, haptics, etc. Optically, the Pro is pleasant: well defined image, a wider field of view than was the norm for Olympus’ previous roof prism binoculars, good CA correction, good central sharpness , and decent edge sharpness.

 The Pro looks a bit „pedestrian“ – everything about it looks a bit boring, you could say Olympus has been going for understatement with their new top model (reviewing the specs, the Pro features about everything that you can expect for this price category).

 The Pro is made in China, and it does at first glance appear as a clone of any of those many Chinese binos hitting the markets today.

 The extendable eyecups have one intermediate click-stop.
 The finish is good, the mechanics – hinge, dpt adjustment, eyecups – all work okay.

 Picking the Pro up, it rests very comfortably in your hand.
 Everything feels right – weight, dimensions, balance.
 The „ease of view“ („Einblickverhalten“) is good; observing without glasses, and using the intermediate stop on the eyecups, I can easily see the entire field of view.